clarktrimble/ba-blog/content/blog/stator/index.md

 }
 ```

-While this could be construed as overkill just to expose a few runtime stats, a service layer of this sort keep things from getting jammed together and of course the usual interfacy benifits accrue.
+While this could be construed as overkill just to expose a few runtime stats, a service layer of this sort helps to keep things from getting jammed together.

 Of some note is `Collectors` which let us plug-in anything that can round up a few stats.
 Certainly overkill for runtime stats, but a portion of my motivation is to work through the general case for when one of the "kitchen-sink" collectors like [node-exporter](https://github.com/prometheus/node_exporter) is not a good fit.